William P. Sanders

 William Price Sanders (August 12, 1833 – November 19, 1863) was an officer in the Union Army in the American Civil War who died at the Siege of Knoxville.

 Birth and early years

 William Sanders was born near Frankfort, Kentucky to wealthy attorney Lewis Sanders (Saunders), Jr., and his wife Margaret Hubbel (Price).
 Through his mother he was a descendent of John Gano, a Revolutionary War patriot.
 His family moved circa 1839 to Natchez, Mississippi, where he was raised.

-He was a cousin of Jefferson Davis, and his sister Elizabeth Jane married attorney, mining magnate and thoroughbred horse breeder James Ben Ali Haggin (December 9, 1822 – September 13, 1914), a business partner of George Hearst and the owner of Elmendorf Farm in Lexington, Kentucky.
+He was a cousin of Jefferson Davis, Confederate General Richard Montgomery Gano, and Confederate Captain William Hubbel Price (the later two through John Gano their great-grandfather), while his sister Elizabeth Jane married attorney, mining magnate and thoroughbred horse breeder James Ben Ali Haggin (December 9, 1822 – September 13, 1914), a business partner of George Hearst and the owner of Elmendorf Farm in Lexington, Kentucky.

 The Haggin family lived next door to the Sanders family in Natchez.
 William Price Sanders went by the nickname "Doc", but he did not have a medical degree.
 He was purportedly named in honor of his uncle, a physician.
 NOTE: Presumably Lewis Bennett P. Sanders, M.D.